ingridescher/ingridescher/README.md

 ### Hello!
 My name is Ingrid!
 Welcome to my profile! 👋

 - 📝 I currently study informatics and computer networks.
-- 🌱 I'm currently learning back-end.
+- 🌱 I'm currently learning front-end, back-end and and database.
 - ❤️ I love learning and knowing about technology.
 <div>
   <a href="https://github.com/ingridescher">